What To Wear During Labor and Delivery - Baby Chick

 by Nina Spears

-The Baby Chick®: Pregnancy, Birth & Postpartum Expert
+The Baby Chick® | Birth & Postpartum Doula, Childbirth Educator, Baby Planner

 Share

-We independently select and review all products based on hands-on experience, expert recommendations, and parent feedback.
-If you buy through our links, we may earn a commission.
-[Learn more]
+We handpick products with expert insight, hands-on experience, and parent feedback.
+If you buy through our links, we may earn a commission, helping us keep our content free. ❤️ [Learn more]

-Option One: Hospital Gown
+Hospital Gown

 A pregnant woman with curly hair stands in a hospital room, wearing a patterned delivery gown.
 She is smiling, gazing down at her belly with her hand gently resting on it.
 A window with blinds serves as the backdrop to this serene moment.

-Of course, your first option is to wear the standard gown that the hospital gives you.
 If you’re debating whether or not to wear a hospital gown, take a look at my pros and cons to help you decide:

 Pros:

 If you’re the mom who prefers a hospital gown, go for it!
 I support all women and their choices, and I want what you feel is best for yourself and your baby.
-Here are my pros of wearing a hospital gown during labor:
+Here are the pros of wearing a hospital gown during labor:

 • You don’t have to purchase a new set of clothes for your labor and birth.